Axiologic/SwarmShape/README.md

    SwarmShape 1.0 (beta): JS MVVM framework
 =====================================================

-Why another framework?
+Why another JS MVVM framework?
-* real MVVM, no other JS framework is elegant enough
+  Simple, other JS frameworks are not elegant and powerfull enough:

+* minimal framework conventions, reduce boilerplate
-* very gentle learning curve to become effective.
+* very gentle learning curve to become effective (a few hours, days)
-* very few concepts: bindable chains, watch chains from controllers, html views with bindings and shape-model, shape-ctrl, shape-context, models, controllers, expressions, custom attributes.
+* few, natural concepts: bindable chains, watch chains from controllers, html views with bindings and specific attributes like shape-model, shape-ctrl, shape-context, custom attributes.
 * DECLARATIVE: produce disciplined, encapsulated code
 * is like Angular.js in some aspects but provides real MVVM (modify DOM not strings, extend HTML with controllers and atributes, mutiple views)
-* typed models using an internal JavaScript DSL
+* TYPED models using an internal JavaScript DSL.
+Offers dynamic view injection and better error handling
-* clear separation between models (bindable properties), views (declarative html) and controllers (modify DOM elements, binds)
+* clear separation between models (bindable properties), views (declarative html) and controllers (allowed to modify DOM elements, implement bindings and custom behaviour)
-* inversion of control in a delcarative way: automaticaly insert views in DOM using the type of the model
+* inversion of control in a declarative way: automaticaly insert views in DOM using the type of the model

-* automatic persistence for models (to JSON) with embeded or transient proprties
 * dunamic ocntrollers: you can have multiple views for a model using shape-context attributes